is a collection of anecdotes about Alaska, collected from longtime Alaskans.

 in the camp on the Klutina.
 When they arrived they immediately began to blame

 one of the members of their party, who had stayed in the main camp, for not

 having the foresight to include a skillet in their gear.

 found this story in an old diary of one of the Ninety-Eighters.

 Powell, explorer, prospector, and sometimes engineer-surveyor for the U.S. Army,

-book, Trailing and Camping in Alaska and in it quotes a
+a book, Trailing and Camping in Alaska and in it quotes a fellow-wanderer

-fellow-wanderer who at last was able to differentiate between the Alaska
+who at last was able to differentiate between the Alaska mosquito and those

 the Gold Rush of 1898-1899 shoes and boots were in such short supply that many